-- a.
-Continued support for formerly incarcerated individuals.
-Last year, six areas of concern existed however the expansion of the Reentry Task Force to include advocacy services for those returning to the area after completing their sentencing has helped.
-This year there are four areas that still need assistance: - b.
+- of punishment.
+It also keeps them low income with no prospects of improving themselves or their families' lives. - b.
 Income.
 Those just released must wait 45 days before they are eligible for cash assistance through Broome County DSS.
 This becomes an immediate hardship for an individual who is trying to start their reintegration in a positive manner. - c.
 Paid Transitional Employment to allow the individual to gain work experience, build their resume and receive a source of income.
-Too many parolees are underemployed or lack any employment for many years after being released. - d.
+Too many parolees are underemployed or lack any employment for many years after being released.
+See Ban the Box at the top of the list. - d.
 Employer Education to encourage more local employers to consider hiring those with criminal histories and to keep them up to date on the incentives available for hiring felons. - e.
 Legal Aid to help formerly incarcerated with issues of custody and parental rights hearings that often were started after their incarceration.
 Child support amendments can be very difficult when the court of origin is in another county or state.